R3tr074/pwnbox/README.md

  1. If you need to edit anything in /proc, you must edit `run.sh` to use the `--privileged` option to `docker` instead of `--security-opt seccomp:unconfined`.
  1. The container is designed to be isolated so no directories are mounted from the host.
 This allows you to have multiple containers hosting files from different CTFs.

+### Install in your machine

+If you want install the tools in your machine you can run the `install.sh` script.

 ### Go forth, and CTF

 ```plaintext